 The College of Arts and Sciences is the largest college at Northern Michigan University and came into existence as the School of Arts and Sciences on July 1, 1962 with Luther S. West as its dean.

 In 1965, West retired and the area of Arts and Science was incorporated into the duties of the vice president of academic affairs.
 The school was revived as a separate entity a year later and was served by David Dickson and Thomas Griffith as dean in 1966 and 1967, respectively.

 In 1967, Arts and Sciences underwent a major reorganization and began the policy of writing open faculty evaluations – a first at NMU.

-Since its beginning, Arts and Sciences has had eight deans, including current dean, Dr. Michael Broadway.
+Since its beginning, Arts and Sciences has had eight deans, including current dean, Dr. Robert Winn.
 The college’s longest-serving dean was Donald Heikkinen, who took on the position in 1974 and retired in 1990.

 At one time the dean of the College of Arts and Sciences was also the director of the NMU Press.

 The deans of Arts and Sciences: Luther West, 1962-65; David Dickson, 1966-67; Thomas Griffith, 1967-71; Robert Glenn, 1971-74, Donald Heikkinen, 1974-90; Leonard Heldreth (interim), 1991-92; Michael Marsden, 1992-99; and Terrance Seethoff, 1999-2010; Michael Broadway, 2010-2017, Robert Winn, 2017-Present.